R - The Recorder And Music Curriculum

-Let us take you aboard a musical journey into learning the recorder this summer, teaching you to play an instrument with a long and rich history that goes back to ancient times.
+Let us take you aboard a musical journey into learning the recorder, teaching you to play an instrument with a long and rich history that goes back to ancient times.

 Over the years, the recorder has become a popular instrument in music education, and now you have the opportunity to become a skilled player, if not a virtuoso!

 Presently, you are probably recalling your own primary school days with memories of First Class and sounds vaguely resembling the tune of “Three Blind Mice” or “Mary Had a Little Lamb.”
 Of course, we’ll begin back with the nursery rhymes, before sweeping through the Christmas classics, traditional ballads and classics through time.
 By the time we finish you’ll probably be thinking of advertising a solo concert!

 It's all online, in your own time and at your own pace.
 It is step by step, using video & audio lessons, taking you all the way from blowing your first note, onwards to a competent rendition of ‘Scarborough Fair’ etc. and through many more firm favourites.

 We are delighted to have Loreto Desmond as the author and presenter of this course.
 Loreto is a primary school teacher and principal.
 She has a masters degree in music education and has a long history of teaching the music curriculum and the recorder to young children and indeed to trainee teachers.

 She is uniquely positioned to present you with the ideal combination of skills to learn and teach the recorder and the understanding of how it can be used in a rich and rewarding way to meet the requirements of the music curriculum.

 Loreto has also written two books on the recorder and we are delighted to say that you will receive these two Recorder Manuals and a Descant Recorder FREE by post to accompany and support your online video lessons.